ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The KDC receiving a Key Re-Distribution Request MUST check that it is storing a valid access token from that client for that group identifier (identified by the endpoint).

-If that is not the case, i.e. it does not store the token or the token is not valid for that client for the group identifier requested, the KDC MUST respond with a 4.01 (Unauthorized) error message.
+If that is not the case, i.e. it does not store a valid access token or this is not valid for that client for the requested group identifier, the KDC MUST respond with a 4.01 (Unauthorized) error message.

 Otherwise, the KDC replies to the Client with a Key Distribution Response, which MUST include the 'kty', 'key' and 'exp' parameters specified in {{ssec-key-distribution-response}} in a CBOR Map in the payload.
 The Key Distribution Response MAY also include the 'profile', 'group_policies' and 'mgt_key_material' parameters specified in {{ssec-key-distribution-response}}.

 Note that this response might simply re-provide the same keying material currently owned by the Client, if it has not been renewed.

+### Key Renewal Request ### {#ssec-key-renewal-request}

+To request the renewal of individual keying material used in the group, the Client sends a CoAP GET request to the /ace-group/gid/node endpoint at the KDC.

+### Key Renewal Response ### {#ssec-key-renewal-response}

+The KDC receiving a Key Renewal Request MUST check that it is storing a valid access token from that client for that group identifier (identified by the endpoint).

+If that is not the case, i.e. it does not store a valid access token or this is not valid for that client for the requested group identifier, the KDC MUST respond with a 4.01 (Unauthorized) error message.

+Otherwise, the KDC replies to the Client with a Key Renewal Response, whose payload is a CBOR byte string encoding newly generated keying material for the Client, or information enabling the Client to derive it.

+The specific format of the information and keying material provided in the Key Renewal Response MUST be specified in the application profile (REQ5).

 ## Retrieval of Public Keys for Group Members {#sec-key-retrieval}